tmunongo/netdb/README.md

 ## Architecture

 The system is built using Elixir's GenServer behavior, which manages the state of each node.
-The `DistributedKVStore` module handles the core logic, including:
+The `Netdb` module handles the core logic, including:

 - State management
 - CRUD operations